virtual-labs/exp-re-bend-test-iitd/experiment/procedure.md

 ### These steps will be followed for the experiment<br>

-1. Determine the mean compressive strength of concrete in structures. <br><br>
+1. Determine the mean compressive strength of concrete in structures.<br>
-2. Determine the flexural strength of concrete.<br><br>
+2. Determine the flexural strength of concrete.<br>
-3. Determine the tensile strength of steel.<br><br>
+3. Determine the tensile strength of steel.<br>
 4. Place the specimen on the loading setup.
-Ensure an acceptable contact between the specimen and loading points.<br><br>
+Ensure an acceptable contact between the specimen and loading points.<br>
-5. Install one strain gauge at the top surface and one at the bottom surface of the beam to measure strains.<br><br>
+5. Install one strain gauge at the top surface and one at the bottom surface of the beam to measure strains.<br>
-6. One dial gauge is installed at the top of the beam to measure the deflection of the beam (deflection should be measured with respect to the inner rollers).<br><br>
+6. One dial gauge is installed at the top of the beam to measure the deflection of the beam (deflection should be measured with respect to the inner rollers).<br>
 7. Apply the load at a uniform rateat 5KN load increments and note the reading.<br><br>